heiswayi/heiswayi.nrird.com/_posts/2018/2018-08-19-cascaded-combobox-in-mvvm.md

 ---
 layout: post
-title: Creating WPF cascaded ComboBox in MVVM
+title: WPF Cascaded ComboBox in MVVM
-description: A .NET C# tutorial for creating WPF cascaded ComboBox using MVVM design pattern.
+description: A simple .NET C# tutorial for creating WPF Cascaded ComboBox using MVVM design pattern.
 keywords: cascaded combobox, wpf mvvm
 tags: [C#, WPF, MVVM, Programming]
 comments: true
 ---

-Developing enterprise-level software in .NET WPF usually requires you to work with [MVVM](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) design pattern.
-This is what I have been doing mostly in Keysight as a full stack software engineer.
-Today I would like to share a simple .NET C# tutorial for creating WPF cascaded ComboBox using MVVM implementation.
+This post is about creating a simple cascaded ComboBox in C# using WPF and Model-View-ViewModel (MVVM) design pattern.

-### Understand the basic MVVM architecture
+### Understanding MVVM design pattern

-Before we get started, I would like to share how MVVM pattern works.
-Take a look on the diagram below:
+Let's take a look on this diagram showing the MVVM architecture:

 {%
     include figure.html